 This code means the proxy failed to parse the incoming request.

 401 – Unauthorized

 This code indicates that you are trying to access a resource that requires authentication.
-Basically, you are unable to connect to the proxy server properly.
+Basically, you are unable to connect to the proxy server properly or the proxy server isn’t responding.
 Just provide the right username and password to get the credentials recognized and resolve this connection problem.

 402 – Payment Required